Trusted WordPress tutorials, when you need them most.

 How to Disable Embeds in WordPress (2 Easy Ways)

-In this post, we will show you how to disable post embeds on your WordPress blog or website.
+In this post, we’ll walk you through how to disable post embeds on your WordPress blog or website.
+We’ll cover two straightforward methods – one using code and another using a plugin.

 How to disable embeds in WordPress